 All programs offered by the academy will be delivered regionally.
-The minimum class size for all programs will be fifteen (15) students between programs.
+The minimum class size for all programs will be twenty (20) students with the exception of the challenge exam which will be forty (40) students.
+The maximum number of students will vary between programs.
 When a request for a program is received from a department, that department will have first priority in filling the available slots.
 The program will then be open for any other department in that region to fill out the balance of the slots.
 In the event that there are more applicants than available slots, another program will be offered or applicants may go to a neighboring region that is offering the same program.